3DStreet/text-to-street/README.md

+# Text-to-Street
-# Text to street assistant (chatbot, powered by OpenAI GPT model)
+## Street assistant chatbot, powered by OpenAI GPT-4 model
-The assistant's purpose is to use the given text description of the street to create a corresponding 3D model of the street on the 3DStreet.org portal.
+The assistant's purpose is to use the given text description of the street to create a corresponding 3D model of the street in 3DStreet.app.
 The response is returned as a URL in next format:
 `3dstreet.app/#url_encoded_json=...`
 or it could be also optional format: `3dstreet.app/#query=street_description`
 ### Main parts of code: